wmakley/wmakley.github.io/_drafts/the-problem-with-service-objects-part-2-old.md

 ### Cons:

 * Actually increases the complexity of the controller a lot if you do the full-blown database transaction.
-At that point we are really exceeding the purview of a controller.
+At that point we are definitely exceeding the purview of a controller.
-* We want this to happen any time a Child is updated for any reason, but it will only happen if the user hits this specific controller.
-A recipe for future development mistakes.
+* We want this to happen any time a Child is updated for any reason, but it will only happen if the user hits this specific controller - a recipe for future development mistakes.

 ## Idea 2: Controller code can never modify a Child directly, only the Parent can do that.